westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `mod.Call("ReleaseControl", string versionString, ModProjectile proj) -> void`
   For the following frame, do not apply AoMM's pre-calculated position and velocity changes to the projectile in PostAI().
 Used to temporarily override behavior in fully managed minion AIs.
+  **Note:** This call resets the projectile's position and velocity to their values at the beginning of PreAI, so it should be called before any changes to velocity occur in AI().
   * `versionString`: The version string for the AoMM version this call is targeting
   * `proj`: The active instance of the projectile whose state should be retrieved